 Open source runtime.
 Managed platform on top.

-Start free with the OSS runtime and every integration.
+Start free with the OSS runtime and core integrations.
 Add the managed platform when you need it in production.

 Pipelex Open Source